CohenAlbertLouis/CppBorrowChecker/README.md

 ### Resource Management (RAII)
 Leverages the RAII principle to guarantee deterministic resource lifetime management, proper initialization of resources and exception-safe cleanup operations

+### Thread safety
+Use of mutexes to prevent data races in multithreaded environments

 ## ✨ Modern C++ Implementation Details
 The project is fully compliant with C++20 standards and utilizes modern language features: